bjacquemet/personal-web/exampleSite/content/post/config-file.md

 publishDate: 2019-04-20T19:12:12+01:00
 ---

-Here is the basic config file used for personal_web.
+Here is the basic config file used for personal-web.

 You can use it as a base for your website.